Table of Contents

 When receiving respite care, there are two different age requirements: the age of the care recipient and the age of their primary caregiver.
 The majority of AAA’s require that a caregiver be at least 18 years old and the care recipient be 60+ years old, although some require 65+.
 The majority of AAA’s also allow caregivers 18 years and older to care for individuals with Alzheimer’s or a similar disorder, regardless of the age of the care recipient.

 Ninety percent of respite care programs have some health status requirements.
-These vary by program; some require nursing home level of care, others require the care recipient be unable to perform at least two activities of daily living, such as bathing, grooming, and dressing, and others are based on having a specific condition such as Alzheimer’s, Parkinson's, or dementia.
+These vary by program; some require nursing home level of care, others require the care recipient be unable to perform at least two activities of daily living, such as bathing, grooming, and dressing, and others are based on having a specific condition, such as Alzheimer’s, Parkinson's, or dementia.
+A supporting physician statement may be required.

-Typically, there are no requirements that the caregiver be a family member to receive respite care, only that they are the primary individual providing care and sometimes that they reside with the individual in need of care.
+Typically, there are no requirements that the caregiver be a family member to receive respite care, only that they are the primary individual providing care.
+Caregivers are generally not required to reside with the individual in need of care.

 The NFCSP’s Respite Care Program's intention is to give priority to older persons with low incomes when choosing their beneficiaries.
 Most AAAs will assess the income and sometimes the assets of the care recipient.
-While there are not published financial limits, a rule of thumb is those seniors whose incomes fall within 200% of the Federal Poverty Level (FPL) will be eligible for respite care.
-In 2017, the projected, annual income limit for an unmarried, widowed or otherwise single individual is $24,120.
-The limit for married couples or two-person households is projected at $32,480.
+While there are not published financial limits, and some programs do not have income and asset limits, a rule of thumb is those seniors whose incomes fall within 200% of the Federal Poverty Level (FPL) will be eligible for respite care.
+In 2018, the projected, annual income limit for an unmarried, widowed or otherwise single individual is $24,280.
+The limit for married couples or two-person households is projected at $32,920.
 Note in Alaska and Hawaii, these amounts are slightly higher.
+That said, individuals with the greatest need are given priority for services.

 A caregiver’s or care recipient’s veteran status is not a factor in determining eligibility for NFCSP’ respite care.
 Note that there is another respite care program specifically for veterans.